equinor/sumo-wrapper-python/README.md

 ### post(path, json, blob, params)

-Performs a POST-request to sumo-core.
+Performs a POST-request to Sumo.
 Accepts json and blob, but not both at the same time.

 ```python